StormFusions/GameServer-Reborn/README.md

 ## Using the Dashboard(s)

-- On the admin dashboard you can configure server settings and the current event, manage users and manage towns.
-A server configurator is planned.
+- On the admin dashboard you can configure server settings and the current event, manage users, manage towns and configure the server in the UI.

-- On the user dashboard you can make an email account, login and change your username and email, and import and export your town.
-Adding friends is a planned for the user dashboard.
+- On the user dashboard you can make an email account, login and change your username and email, import and export your town and manage your friends outside of the game.

 ### Admin Dashboard
 To access the admin dashboard you'll need the admin key.
 It will be automaticly generated on server startup if it's not set, and can be found in `config.json`.
 To use the admin dashboard simply navigate to: